 When you send information to IBM, you grant IBM a nonexclusive right to use or distribute the information in any way it believes appropriate without incurring any obligation to you.

-© Copyright International Business Machines Corporation 1996, 2003.
+© Copyright International Business Machines Corporation 1996, 2004.
 All rights reserved.

-US Government User Restricted Rights-Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.
+US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.

-Table of Contents
+Contents